-As we step into the next decade and into this new paradigm shift of sustainability, SMPC continues to adhere to our organizational commitment to a strong Enterprise Risk Culture, where we integrate and collaborate with our partners and stakeholders across the SMPC group.
+As we step into the next decade and into this new paradigm shift of sustainability, SMPC continues to

 OUR RISK MANAGEMENT INITIATIVES

 Stronger engagement and accountability through collaborative governance and synergy of risk interdependencies

 A series of workshop and training sessions were conducted throughout the year to consistently cascade our ERM framework.
 Risk-based decision-making processes are integral to our day-to-day operations as these enable us to balance risk and reward scenarios.